 One of the world’s poorest countries, just 15 percent of Bangladeshis have access to formal financial services.
 Government investment in ICT and socially focused non-profits like Grameen Telecom and the Gates Foundation are driving creation of innovative digital-based financial services, such as bKash.
 That service is now used by around 13 million people, enabling the very poor to get financial services, transfer money and pay for goods in shops.

 bKash isn’t just about convenience – it creates an infrastructure enabling those locked out of traditional banking services to borrow from sources other than unregulated local money lenders who loan cash at exorbitant rates.
 Bangladesh is becoming such a key hub for social business using ICT the World Information Technology and Services Alliance (WITSA) bestowed it a “Global ICT Excellence Award” for the social development of the nation using IT.

 India has developed a highly-educated and skilled workforce with innovative training and recruitment practices.
 This has made it a research & development power in its own right.
 Indian companies now help design everything from aircraft engines to life-saving drugs, and General Electric’s largest R&D center is situated in the country.

 This focus on skill development in ICT innovation is translating into fresh opportunity for the independent nation, perhaps best evidenced by its recent successful Mars mission.
 This relied entirely on home-grown Indian technologies and cost just $74 million (less than the $100m cost of making the movie, Gravity).
 India’s digital and creative communications and media industries become a new frontier from 2016, when the country’s broadcast and cable industry will become fully digitized.

-Orange Business Services is fully focused on working everywhere across the globe.
+Orange Business is fully focused on working everywhere across the globe.
 Find out more about our international capabilities in this download